Afghan Americans: Child Citizenship Act of 2000

 Post September 11, 2001, the Afghan American community faced discriminations.
-Bush's plan to legalize works to help the economy came to a halt after the terror attack in 2001.
+President Bush's plan to legalize works to help the economy came to a halt after the terror attack in 2001.
 It interrupted talk of legalizing immigrants thus leading to few admitted immigrants from 2001 to 2005.
 406,080 immigrant visas were issued in 2001.
 395,005 were issued in 2005 according to the Department of Homeland Security.

 Afghan Allies Protection Act of 2009

 A news reporter in 2001 randomly stated, without providing any references or sources, that there were 200,000 Afghan Americans.
 This wild assumption probably included Afghan Canadians.
 According to the U.S. Census Bureau, there were approximately 65,972 Afghan-Americans in 2006.
 The American Community Survey (ACS) estimated a total of 94,726 Afghan foreign-born immigrants were residing and working in the United States in 2016, which shows a 30% increase in the last ten years.
 Since 2005, thousands of Afghans have been admitted to the United States under the Special Immigrant Visa (SIV) program.
 Congress passed the Afghan Allies Protection Act of 2009, which was extended in 2014.
 Afghans who had put their lives at risk during the US-led war in Afghanistan became eligible for SIVs.
 This program for Afghans created a legal pathway towards U.S. citizenship for the recipients and their immediate family members.